fernseed/fernseed.github.io/technology/_posts/2015-09-14-responsive-image-markdown.md

 ## Automatation & Scripting

-So Let's say I'm writing a thing in Markdown, and I want to keep the plain text version of a file reasonably clean, but I want to specify more than one dpi-version of an image *and* have the highest-resolution version of the image viewable via a click.
+So Let's say I'm writing something in Markdown, and I want to keep the plain text version of a file reasonably clean, but I want to specify more than one DPI level of an image *and* have the highest-resolution version of the image viewable via a click.
 Rather than my having to type all that boilerplate in each time, I would want to write the smaller initial syntax and have it replaced with the second block above with the additional block level attribute.
-Optionally I would also like to link to the largest asset available from the image so that visitors can choose to 'embiggen' it on their device.
+Optionally I would also like to link to the largest asset available from the image so that visitors can choose to *embiggen* it on their device if required.

 I'd need to capture the value of `http://my-image-location` so I can use it in two places in the replacement, the second time with a 2x suffix.